lowern1ght/Sharee/README.md

 3. Configure the database connection in the: `appsettings.json`.

+4. Configure an administrator token to log in to the admin panel **AdminToken** in the `appsettings.json`;

-4. Perform database migrations using the command:
+5. Perform database migrations using the command:

     `dotnet ef database update`

-5. Run the project by running the command:
+6. Run the project by running the command:

     `dotnet run`

-6. You can use curl or the sharee client [sharee-client](https://github.com/lowern1ght/sharee-client)
+7. You can use **curl** or the sharee client [sharee-client](https://github.com/lowern1ght/sharee-client)

 ## Contribution to the project